lccruz/stores-rest-api/README.md

-# stores-rest-api
+# REST APIs with Flask and Python

-A small repository of projects built in my course, REST APIs with Flask and Python.
+A small repository of projects built in course, REST APIs with Flask and Python.